-Chrissy Teigen Clapped Back Hard After ‘White Supremacist’ ‘Fox News’ Host Mocked Her
+Chrissy Teigen Clapped Back With ‘White Supremacist’ Comment When Fox News Host Mocked Her

-Chrissy Teigen isn’t here for Fox News host Laura Ingraham and she’s letting the world know.
-After Ingraham criticized Teigen as an odd choice for the Time 100 list, Teigen clapped back in a series of tweets, saying that when Time came out with their “100 most influential white supremacists,” she’d fully support the nomination.
+Chrissy Teigen isn’t here for Fox News host Laura Ingraham, and she’s letting the world know.
+After Ingraham criticized Teigen as an odd choice for the Time 100 list, Teigen clapped back in a series of tweets, saying that if Time came out with their “100 most influential white supremacists,” she’d fully support the nomination.

 The famous chef Eric Ripert penned a touching tribute to Teigen for Time magazine’s “100 Most Influential People in the World” list.
 In it, he praises her as an exacting cook and a person who loves to eat and share her passion for food with others.
 He also says that she honors her roots in her cooking, which her cookbooks reflect.